 Here you will find the skill levels used on the site and the techniques you should be familiar with for each one.

 This level is for students who have no idea what to do with a guitar.
-There are currently no video lessons on the site for this skill level but there is my Beginner Guitar Ebook.
+There are currently no video lessons on the site for this skill level.

 Most players who have been playing for a year or two but have not studied diligently will fall into this category.
 Although you could also fall into this category if you’ve been playing for some time as well.